Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 Oktober 2025 16.32.06 UTC
+- WIB: Rabu, 22 Oktober 2025 17.32.54 UTC
-- WITA: Rabu, 22 Oktober 2025 17.32.06 UTC
+- WITA: Rabu, 22 Oktober 2025 18.32.54 UTC
-- WIT: Rabu, 22 Oktober 2025 18.32.06 UTC
+- WIT: Rabu, 22 Oktober 2025 19.32.54 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success